dvilaverde/secure-agent-monitor/README.md

 But can easily be extended by adding the [Prometheus AlertManager](https://github.com/prometheus/alertmanager) into this configuration.
 See AlertManager documentation for configuring routing rules for alerts received by Prometheus.

 Any contributions to add alerting will be appreciated.

+# Disclaimer
+This project is not affiliated with Informatica, LLC.
+All Informatica product names are trademarks or registered trademarks of Informatica, LLC.
+All other company and product names are trademarks or registered trademarks of their respective companies.